ypark9/yopa.page/SESSION_HANDOFF.md

    subscriber identity data.
 4. Generate the host-filtered API totals and compare them with the same GA UI date range when convenient.
-5. Run the complete validation suite and production CTA smoke.
-6. Deploy after owner approval and record the actual release date.
+5. Repeat the aggregate baseline on 2026-09-06 and evaluate the MVP gates.

 ## Validation commands